1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Since June 2025, Sectigo uses a new validation infrastructure called MPIC, which performs the necessary checks to issue SSL certificates (including EV and OV) from servers located around the world, and no longer solely from the United States.

-A challenge is a method used by the certification authority to verify that the applicant actually controls the domain.
+A challenge is a method used by the certification authority to verify that the applicant controls the domain.
 This can be done through an HTTP request, a DNS record, or an email.
 For EV and OV certificates, this challenge is combined with checks on the organization's identity.

-β οΈ To avoid any issues, it is therefore recommended to temporarily disable any geographical restrictions or network filtering during certificate validation.
+β οΈ To avoid any issues, it is recommended to temporarily disable any geographical restrictions or network filtering during certificate validation.